hamid-kamalpour/jsdbcore/README.md

 #### Setup your database

-##### Some configurations have changed, so look at index.html example to configure correctly your database
 The first thing you have to do is setup your database configuration.
 Let's create a database that will be used in the following examples.
 This examples use as base a noSQL database, if you want to know more how objects are storaged in this database,